guilhermesimoes/guilhermesimoes.github.io/_posts/2019-12-15-using-bundler-with-system-ruby.md

 It's interesting (read: completely dangerous and irresponsible) that Bundler tells me to install gems using `sudo`.
 It's even in [its documentation][concerning using Bundler with sudo]!
 And yet, Bundler places me at the password prompt!
 Fortunately I already know I shouldn't do this.

-Bundler also suggests using the `path` option to install gems in the local folder, like `node_modules`.
+Bundler also suggests the `path` option to [install gems in the local folder], like `node_modules`.
 But let's skip this for now.
 Let's fix Bundler so that gems are installed in a common folder and shared between projects.

 In my previous post on [using System Ruby][in using System Ruby], I used `gem env` to understand my Ruby environment.
 Now, I can use a similar command to understand my Bundler environment: